Grave Mistake: Plot synopsis

-At a Women's Institute meeting in Quintern Place, the beautiful home of The Honorable Sybil Foster, a wealthy widow, we meet or hear of the characters who populate the idyllic Kentish village of Upper Quintern: Sybil's childhood friend, the West End playwright Verity Preston, their daily help Mrs Jim Jobbin and gardener Angus McBride, the vicar, the local GP and others.
+At a Women's Institute meeting in Quintern Place, the home of The Honorable Sybil Foster, a wealthy widow, the reader meets or hears of the characters who populate the Kentish village of Upper Quintern: Sybil's childhood friend, the West End playwright Verity Preston, their helper Mrs Jim Jobbin and gardener Angus McBride, the vicar, the local doctor and others.

 Sybil and Verity both live in houses inherited from their fathers.
 The "rhythms of life" of this highly traditional, class-structured community are described as having changed little "in spite of war, bombs, crises and inflation" except for the arrival of Nikolas Markos, a suave, exotic multi-millionaire.
 Markos has bought and refurbished the nearby Mardling Manor.
 At a dinner party, Markos introduces another outsider, Dr Basil Schramm, newly arrived medical incumbent at Greengages Hotel, a classy, expensive health retreat, where Sybil Foster is a frequent guest.

 Verity is disconcerted to recognise Schramm as Basil Smythe, a former medical student of her father's, who had seduced and then dropped her 25 years previously.

 The next outsider to arrive is Bruce Gardener, a strapping ex-soldier with an ersatz Scottish persona and accent, whose services as a skilled gardener are in demand following the sudden death of Mr McBride.
 Claude Carter, Sybil's stepson by her first marriage, an unprepossessing remittance man and petty criminal, is newly returned from Australia with the police on his trail.

 Sybil has taken herself off to Greengages, where she receives visits from most of the suspects, including her daughter Prunella, recently engaged to Markos' son Gideon.
 That evening, Sybil is found dead in her hotel room, apparently having committed suicide with an overdose of barbiturate pills taken in whisky.
 A final suspect is the hotel's luscious Sister Jackson.
 She puts Alleyn privately in mind of TV comedian Dick Emery's character 'Mandy'.
 Sister Jackson is jealous of her lover Basil Schramm's burgeoning intimacy with Sybil.

 When Sybil's newly revised will appears, its dispositions prove shockingly unexpected, and the resulting suspicions bring Chief Superintendent Roderick Alleyn to Quintern and Greengages, with his team of Detective-Inspector Fox and Thompson (photography) and Bailey (fingerprints).